Criticism in the dictionary means the art of making discriminating judgment and evaluations.

 It might be well to assume that other people have the same virtue you want them to develop.

-We all have baggage, an entire history of screw ups.
-We don’t need reminding every time we make a mistake.
+We all have an entire history of screw-ups.
+And we don’t need reminding every time we make a mistake.
 That does not encourage us to improve.